leonmaxx/primus-vk-rpm/README.md

 Just run: `./create-package.sh`
 Created packages will be in RPMs sub directory.

-After packages is installed run you vulkan application:
+After packages is installed run your vulkan application:
 ```shell
 pvkrun vkapp
 ```